JakobStaudt/laserQrCode/README.md

 The Speed used for travelling while the Laser is disabled in your machine's speed unit.
 ### cutSpeed
 The Speed used for cutting while the Laser is enabled in your machine's speed unit.
+### outlineDemo
+If this is enabled, the laser will trace the outline of the QR-Code that will be engraved before starting engraving to show the user the space needed.
+Like codeBox but not supposed to be actually cut into the Material.
+The CNC-Machine pauses after this to allow user to abort program before actually cutting by executing the user-supplied machinePause G-Code.
+### laserDemo
+If this is enabled, the laser will be enabled while running the outline demo.
+This is useful if you can reduce your Laser power to be able to see the dot and see the area that will be engraved without actually engraving.
+If this is disabled, the Laser will trace the outline of the QR-Code without enabling the Laser.
+### machinePause
+This is the G-Code used to pause the machine after showing the outline with outlineDemo.
+If this is empty, the engraving will start immediately after showing the outline, so make sure this is correct and tested.